Nele002/Csharp-learning/README.md

 4.Print middle number out of 3 numbers.

-5.Enter numbers untill 7 is entered.
+5.Enter numbers untill 7 is entered two times.
 Print sum of entered numbers.

-6.Enter numbers untill 7 is entered twice.
+6.Enter numbers untill 7 is entered two times in a row.
 Print average of entered numbers.